CER-REC/conditions/app/components/CircleContainer/README.md

 SCSS implements the style and passes the selector.

-Note: when using the props elevated or disabled they booleans and not string even though the prop is evaluated to true of false, notice they dont have quotations.
+Note: when using the props elevated or disabled they booleans and not string even though the prop is evaluated to true of false, notice they don't have quotations.
 I thought this was an interesting.

 ```